DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

  - `text`: free text up to 100 unicode characters.
 [Example](#dimension-type-text-example)
  - `number`: number with digits.
 [Example](#dimension-type-number-example)
  - `bool`: true or false.
 [Example](#dimension-type-bool-example)
  - `list`: Id from a DataList.
-The config will contain a `dataListId` field as well for this option
+The config will contain a `dataListId` field as well for this option.
+[Example](#dimension-type-list-example)
  - `user`: User id of a DigiLEAN user

 ### The static dimensions
-- type `description` - column `description`: free text up to 255 unicode characters
+- type 'description' - column `description`: free text up to 255 characters.
+[Example](#dimension-type-text-example)
-- type `asset` - column `assetId`: Id of a DigiLEAN group
+- type 'asset' - column `assetId`: Id of a DigiLEAN group.
+[Example](#dimension-type-asset-example)
-- type `project` - column `projectId`: Id of a DigiLEAN project
+- type 'project' - column `projectId`: Id of a DigiLEAN project [Example](#dimension-type-project-example)

 ### Other columns

-`externalId` is a optional column just meant for keeping track when you synchronize from external sources etc. It can contain up to 100 unicode characters.
+`externalId` is a optional column meant for keeping track when you synchronize from external sources.
+It can contain up to 100 unicode characters.
 It's not used for anything in DigiLEAN.

 ## Dimension type text example

-To post a dimension of type `text` or `description` post the text dimension along with the values and valueDate:
+To post a dimension of type `text` or `description` post the string to the dimension along with the values and valueDate:

 ```http
 POST https://connect.digilean.tools/v1/datasources/498/values